 Want to Tweet?
 First, Teach Your Brand to Speak.
 Jeffbullas.
 The cry of “Content is King” has been a rallying call for bloggers and on-line publishers for years.

-Creating and marketing your content is now as easy as typing text and uploading images and videos and then hitting the publishing button.
+The mobility of the smart phones has accelerated this publishing revolution that allows us to share anytime and anywhere as the impulse takes us.
+The more engaging the content whether it be video or text the more likely it is to be shared.
+10 ways to make your content irresistible.
 “Content” is a cold word for the blood, sweat and tears you put into a blog post, and while the thought of your work being received unfavorably is frightening, the reality of it not being read or shared at all is even worse.

 David Santistevan at Daily Blog Tips wants to give you an edge in the sharing game by offering these ten tips to getting readers as excited about your content as you are.
 10 Ways To Be More Likeable Online.
 Dave Kerpen is the CEO of award-winning social media agency Likeable Media and the author of Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, & Be Generally Amazing on Facebook (& Other Social Networks).

 As a matter of fact as of July 2011, 82.2 million Americans owned Smartphones.
 I, personally, do so much more on my iPhone than talk on the phone and check emails like; shopping, looking for discounts, booking flights and hotels or finding local stores and getting directions– and honestly couldn’t imagine my life without it (pathetic but true).

 How to find good stuff to post.
 Sharing on the Web: How, When, Where & Why We Do It [INFOGRAPHIC] When are people most likely to share content on the web?

 You know the names: Consumer Reports for products, Lonely Planet for travel, KCRW for music, the New York Times for all the news that’s fit to print, the list goes on.
 Their word was sacred, and we the masses were grateful for their filtering, their curation.